 Trina graduated from the DETR Management Academy in 2019 and has recently won DETR's Outstanding Employee of the Quarter for Fourth Quarter also in 2019.
-A recent, personal milestone includes the adoption of a teenager about which she and her husband are thrilled.
+A recent, personal milestone includes the recent adoption of a teenager which her and her husband are thrilled about.
 The family enjoys doing activities together such as spending time with their animals, cooking together, 4x4'ing and traveling around the state.